gvwilson/sdxjs/en/src/style-checker/index.md

 A third approach to this problem uses the [%i "Iterator pattern" "design pattern!Iterator" %][%g iterator_pattern "Iterator" %][%/i%] design pattern.
-Instead of taking the computation to the nodes as a visitor does, an iterator returns the elements of a complex structure one by one for processing ([%f style-checker-iterator %]).
+Instead of taking the computation to the nodes, an iterator returns the elements of a structure for processing ([%f style-checker-iterator %]).
-One way to think about it is that the Visitor pattern encapsulates recursion, while the Iterator pattern turns everything into a `for` loop.
+One way to think about it is that Visitor encapsulates recursion, while Iterator turns everything into a loop.

-[% figure
-   slug="style-checker-iterator"
-   img="iterator.svg"
-   alt="The Iterator pattern"
-   caption="Finding nodes in the tree using the Iterator pattern."
-%]

 We can implement the Iterator pattern in JavaScript using [%i "generator function" "Iterator pattern!generator function" %][%g generator_function "generator functions" %][%/i%].